-The option of forcing spiderweb files is only relevant for tropical cyclones, best is to put grid units in the same projected coordinate reference system (UTM zone) as the SFINCS grid.
-For generation of these spiderweb files use Deltares' Wind Enhancement Scheme tool (WES, see https://content.oss.deltares.nl/delft3d/manuals/Delft3D-WES\User\Manual.pdf or OET Matlab equivalent) or get in touch.
+The option of forcing spiderweb files is only relevant for tropical cyclones, as these time and spatially varying wind fields are constructed and written in a polar coordinate system.
+For generation of these spiderweb files use Deltares' Wind Enhancement Scheme tool (WES, see https://content.oss.deltares.nl/delft3d/manuals/Delft3D-WES_User_Manual.pdf, OET Matlab equivalent, the Coastal Hazards Toolkit or other methods).
+If you have issues with the generation of a spiderweb, feel free to get in touch.
+There are two options for spatially varying spiderweb.
+There is the 'traditional' ASCII format and the netcdf option.
+Both options support the possibility to include rainfall too.

-Spiderweb-input:
+Spiderweb-input-ascii: